jimexist/postgrest-authz-service/README.md

 other coding required.
 It is also flexible enough so that you can change your schema, logic, etc. within minimal time.

+**TLDR;**: all you need to write is the `create-model.sql`, and then you'll get a up-and-running authorization service within a minute!

 ## Authz model

 In this example, I used a very simple model: